NC State Extension Agent Advocates for Agriculture

 NC State Extension Johnston County helping farmers

-Nicole Youngblood and Johnston County farmer Denise Worley went on Raleigh radio station 94.7 QDR’s morning show with hosts Amanda Daughtry to tell listeners about strawberry season and encourage them to visit pick-your-own operations in Johnston County.
+Nicole Youngblood and Johnston County farmer Denise Worley went on Raleigh radio station 94.7 QDR’s morning show with hosts Mike Wheless and Amanda Daughtry to tell listeners about strawberry season and encourage them to visit pick-your-own operations in Johnston County.

 She does it by getting to know the farmers in her county, talking to them about their challenges and successes, and asking how she can help.
 Sometimes she is introduced by a friend or colleague.
 Often, she just shows up.